Syan-Lin/Tiny-JSON/README-en.md

 #### Performance tests
 A simple performance test frame is defined in `tiny_json_performance.h`, which could set the scale of types separately to see its actual performance.

-Test result: compile option `-O3`
+Test result: The result is related to the data distribution and the performance of the CPU.
-- Generate JSON string reaches 100 million char/s
+- Generate JSON string reaches 117 MB/s
-- Parse JSON string reaches 60 million char/s
+- Parse JSON string reaches 107 MB/s

->Tested in i5-12600KF, single thread
+>Tested in i5-12600KF, single thread, compile option `-O3`

 Test cases defined below:
 - Null: `"#nullx": null`